amirhkhalilian/amirhkhalilian.github.io/index.md

 @@container
 @@left ![](/assets/my_avatar2.jpg) @@
 @@
 Hello!
-In September 2022, I finshed my Ph.D. in Electrical and Computer Engineering and started my postdoc journy at NYU Langone Neurology Department.
-Broadly, my interests include numerical optimization, signal processing, machine learning, and data analysis.
-Here, I post about topics related to my research and some other miscellaneous readings!
+I am Amir Khalilian, a machine learning and signal processing engineer with a deep commitment to advancing interpretable, scalable algorithms for real-world applications.
+My background bridges electrical engineering, computer vision, and computational neuroscience, with experience developing and applying advanced optimization, deep learning, graph-based signal processing methods.
+My research and engineering work have focused on designing innovative frameworks for neural signal analysis, video and image restoration, and speech decoding, resulting in multiple peer-reviewed publications, patents, and successful collaborations across academia and industry.

+Currently as a postdoctoral researcher at NYU Langone Health, I leverage my expertise to investigate the neural mechanisms of speech production and perception using electrophysiological data, developing novel tools to map and decode brain activity.
+Beyond research, I am passionate about creating solutions that integrate rigorous mathematical foundations with machine learning to produce explainable deep-learning technologies.
+Whether building neuroprosthetic systems, enhancing image processing pipelines, or designing new brian connectivity analysis techniques, I aim to deliver engineering solutions that are both interpretable and transformative.
+Here, I post updates about my research and other topics of interest.
 ~~~
 <div style="clear: both"></div>
 ~~~